 3. Experience of Peak Power

-When we find ourselves in peak-experience, Maslow writes, we feel at the peak of our power, using all capacities to the best and fullest.
+When we find ourselves in peak experience, Maslow writes, we feel at the peak of our power, using all capacities to the best and fullest.
 We feel a greater level of perception, stronger and more intelligent than we otherwise do in ordinary everyday life.
 There is no fighting against the self physically or psychologically, every aspect of the organic entity is free to act in the task at hand.

 4. Non-Forcing

 I run a couple of times per week.
 Anyone who runs can relate to this; There are days when I run and I'm in full flight, I feel like I have an engine on my back.
 I feel light as a feather and that I could run all day.
 Then there are other times when I feel like I'm dragging two lead blocks around on my feet.
 This is despite preparing in the same way prior to both runs.
-It happens in the gym too, if I'm going for a big lift.
-Sometimes I'm in the zone and sometimes I'm not.
+It happens in the gym, too, if I'm going for a big lift.
+Sometimes, I'm in the zone, and sometimes, I'm not.

 Maslow recognises this phenomenon as effortlessness and ease of functioning.
 He says what takes effort, striving and struggle at other times becomes easy and effortless.
 It comes of itself, as he puts it.
 Artists, writers, business people, scientists, all people in all domains of work have the opportunity to display this characteristic of identity when operating at their peak.